'I want to be the boss': The frustrating limits of being a city councillor | CBC News

 Then again, it's been an unusual term.

 Anger over a deadly new virus that kept people at home and shuttered businesses was directed at local officials.
-And outrage over COVID-19 vaccine mandates led to a three-week occupation of the city's downtown.
+Outrage over COVID-19 vaccine mandates led to a three-week occupation of the city's downtown.

-But even without these extraordinary events, council had to handle a slew of natural calamities — two tornadoes an, spring floods, plus a destructive derecho and two major accidents that resulted in multiple fatalities
+But even without these extraordinary events, council had to handle a slew of natural calamities — tornadoes, spring flooding, a destructive derecho and a major, fatal crash and explosion.

 That's on top of a struggling LRT that experienced two derailments and a provincial inquiry, as well as three separate councillors reprimanded after the integrity commissioner found they had behaved improperly, one shockingly so.

-Layer on these unexpected events is the regular work of a city councillor, from deciphering dense reports, voting on multi-billion-dollar contracts, deciding how and where the city should grow over the next quarter-century to dealing with neighbourhood complaints about garbage or snow clearing or traffic, and it's easy to see why outgoing council members say the job has never been harder.
+Layer on these unexpected events with the regular work of a city councillor: deciphering dense reports, voting on multi-billion-dollar contracts, deciding how and where the city should grow over the next quarter-century, dealing with neighbourhood complaints about garbage or snow clearing or traffic, and it's easy to see why outgoing council members say the job has never been harder.

 'You can't fight it'